mpdunne/omgene/README.md

 ### Default usage

 OMGene is written in Python 2.7 and is designed to be run on Linux systems.
+Note OMGene is not currently being maintained.

 OMGene runs as a single command that takes as input a tabulated text file containing locations of genomes and GTF files in the following format: